Better customer experiences begin with better in-store staff journeys

 We developed these insights into guiding design principles, which influenced our new ‘Experiential Retail Stores’ store design for EE.

 The store as a beautiful workplace It’s always worth remembering that the store is a workplace for frontline staff.
 Looking at the store more as an office space can prompt a new and insightful direction.
 There’s evidence that well-designed experiential retail stores can raise staff morale, increase productivity, loyalty… and ultimately, create better customer experiences.

 Make sure the store works A store format is basically an operational system to help staff hit their business, marketing and sales targets.
 We think long and hard about how the physical design of a store can help staff do their jobs better.
 Functional, everyday details should never be neglected.
 This is simple stuff, but it all helps make life easier for your staff.

 Staff/customer interactions We make sure there are plenty of cues for staff and customers to engage.
 This deepens relationships and builds brand loyalty and trust.
 To do this, we consider how staff and customers flow through the store.
 We then craft a range of in-store settings where customers and staff can get together.

 Service without barriers Digital tablets mean that interactions and transactions between staff and customers can take place anywhere in store.
 Service is ubiquitous these days, so you don’t need a traditional service desk anymore.
 Which means that customers are building new habits and relationships during the sales and buying process.

-With five stores completed, it’s early days for the EE showcase store format.
+With five experiential retail stores completed, it’s early days for the EE showcase store format.
 But it’s clear that all the efforts we’ve made are having an impact on the customer experience.
 The Net Promotor Scores are on the rise and there is a genuine improvement in staff behaviour, engagement and morale.

 Download available of the full EE showcase presentation we gave at Retail Design Expo 2018 below: